WeiFoo/NoML/deep-learning/basics.md

 # Why normalizing inputs?

-Make your loss function or cost function easier to optimize, especially when using SGD to optimize.
+Make all your features on the same scale, hopefully will make your loss function or cost function easier to optimize, especially when using SGD to optimize.
 See the picture.
 ![](/assets/Screen Shot 2017-10-28 at 10.14.07 PM.png)

 [1] [Andrew Ng's Coursera video ](https://www.coursera.org/learn/deep-neural-network/lecture/lXv6U/normalizing-inputs)